How to export your Fresha reports (PDF, CSV, XLSX)

 2. 2

 Choose the report you want.
-For reconciliation, that's Payment transactions.
+For reconciliation, that's Finance summary, under the Finance category.

 3. 3